 The URL will store the URL for the password, and allow the website to be launched when viewing the password.
 This URL will also be used for our one-click login tools.

 The Folder field will determine which folder the password will be imported into (if any) within the defined client.
 If the folder does not currently exist, it will be created.
 To add a subfolder add double forward slashes [ // ].
 Admin//Firewall will create the folder Admin and the subfolder Firewall.

 Like all other fields this field is case sensitive and for example, entering Tools in one password and tools in another password will create folders with matching names (one with an upprcase 'T' at start, and one all in lowercase).

 When you are finished, ensure that all characters match exactly.
-The import is white space and case sensitive, improper white space and casings may cause undesired behavior.
+The import is blank-space and case sensitive, improper white space and casings may cause undesired behavior.